 Gwen Stacy's death at the hands of Carnage was absolutely bloodcurdling as she slowly has the life drained from her before being left an empty husk.

 Norman Osborn's insanity proves to be exceptionally terrifying in its effect on Peter's life and social circle.
 The man is so deranged he had his son Harry brainwashed and mentally triggered to better control him and ends up brutally killing him for getting in his way.
 However, he's so delusional that he pins all the blame on Spider Man to the point he declares God wants him to kill Peter and his friends before going to do just that.
 Even the other members of the Sinister Six are terrified of him and follow his orders out of fear he would kill them or destroy their lives if not out of mutual benefit.
+Not to mention even without the added Goblin drugs and overall insanity, Norman is an insanely sadistic man who will kill anyone who gets in his way and delivers detailed promises of murder with casual glee to teenagers, such as Peter, that leaves them with panic attacks afterwards.

 Eddie hunts Trask down to his "golf course prison" ready to get revenge.
 When Trask stammers about the guards, Eddie becomes Venom and says in a terrifying tone "They are not nearly well armed enough."
 His victim doesn't last long.
 Then again, as stated above on this page, Venom in general qualifies.